 All documentation received from WorkSafe must be sent immediately to the Regional Construction Manager, Construction Health and Safety Manager and Project Manager.
-Each WorkSafe visit is to be logged onto the "WorkSafe Visits" Register in Assura.
+Each WorkSafe visit is to be logged in Donesafe as a safety observation with all applicable corrective actions to be actioned as a matter of urgency.